 Our PET-CT technologists are dedicated to securing the best images while attending to patients’ comfort and concerns.
 They explain the process before the exam begins and continue communicating with patients throughout the scanning process.
 Because the PET and CT scans are acquired during the same exam, while the patient is in the same position on the table, Providence Imaging Center PET-CT images provide the most accurate correlation between the metabolism of the body’s tissues and its structures.

 PET, positron emission tomography, is an imaging procedure used to measure metabolic activity of cells in the human body.
-A PET scan produces images of the body’s cellular metabolism, allowing physicians to see how cells in the brain, heart or other body organs are working.
+A PET scan produces images of the body’s cellular metabolism, allowing physicians to see how cells in the brain or other body organs are working.

 CT, computed tomography, scans produce images of the body’s anatomy or structure.
 Combining the two allows for a very sophisticated piece of equipment that provides physicians with a powerful tool for the detection and diagnosis of diseases, such as cancer, earlier and more accurately, improving a patient’s chances for a good outcome.